lilytulips/pink/README.md

 **INSTRUCTIONS**

-Sure, here are the steps to run a project locally using XAMPP and GitHub:
+Here are the steps to run a project locally using XAMPP and GitHub:

 1. **Install XAMPP**: Download and install XAMPP from the official website (https://www.apachefriends.org/index.html).
 Make sure to install the version of XAMPP that matches the requirements of the project which are PHP, MySQL, phpMyAdmin an Apache.